ossia/ossia-supercollider/README.md

 - run ./build.sh
 - resulting .app will be located in `install/supercollider/SuperCollider`

-the script clones a fresh version of supercollider (as of this day, version 3.9dev - you may change to sc3.8 branch on macOS, but it doesn't work on Linux), adds and builds the libossia dependencies for sclang.
+the script clones a fresh version of supercollider (as of this day, version 3.9), adds and builds the libossia dependencies for sclang.
 Depending on your connection, the install process may take a little while, because of the complete download and build of the two libs/applications.

 ### Linux (tested on debian-like systems)